TOMYUE/opendigger-cli/README.md

 ```

 please check your network connection and try again.
 If still failed, you should consider to check the metrics on opendigger GitHub repo by yourself.
 Sorry for the inconveniences.

+## examples

+You can see the example of the generated report in the examples directory in the Github Repo. [link](https://github.com/TOMYUE/opendigger-cli/tree/main/examples)